storesafe/cordova-sqlite-storage/README.md

 **WARNING:** Please do NOT propose changes from your `master` branch.
 In general changes will be rebased using `git rebase` or `git cherry-pick` and not merged.

 - Testimonials of apps that are using this plugin would be especially helpful.
-- Reporting issues at [brodysoft / Cordova-SQLitePlugin / issues](https://github.com/brodysoft/Cordova-SQLitePlugin/issues) or to the [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin) can help improve the quality of this plugin.
+- Reporting issues at [brodysoft / Cordova-SQLitePlugin / issues](https://github.com/brodysoft/Cordova-SQLitePlugin/issues) can help improve the quality of this plugin.
 - Patches with bug fixes are helpful, especially when submitted with test code.
 - Other enhancements welcome for consideration, when submitted with test code and will work for all supported platforms.
 Increase of complexity should be avoided.
 - All contributions may be reused by [@brodybits (Chris Brody)](https://github.com/brodybits) under another license in the future.
 Efforts will be taken to give credit for major contributions but it will not be guaranteed.